 Friends say taking the family skiing is too much work, I respectfully disagree.
 It is worth it, by far the best family activity in winter.
 As the late Michael Jackson sang, “ABC, it’s easy as 1, 2, 3.”
 We are here to help you pack for skiing, and find The Best Ski Resorts in New England for Families or the Best Family Ski Resorts Out West in Canada and Europe.

-Here are 26 reasons, in alphabetical acrostic format, why you and your family should go skiing this winter:
+Here are 26 reasons, in alphabetical acrostic format, your family should go ski this winter:

 Avoid cabin fever, skiing families don’t suffer from sunlight deprivation or “shut in syndrome” in January.

 Be a cool parent and teach your kids a lifelong sport that you can enjoy together.

 Celebrate winter in New England instead of dreading it.

 Don’t worry if your ski suit doesn’t match, this is New England not Deer Valley.

 Eat hearty, skiing burns tons of calories.

 Fall down and laugh about it…